 Chase aircraft such as the T-34C accompany research flights for photography and video purposes.
 They also provide support for safety and research.
-At Dryden, the T-34 is used mainly for smaller remotely piloted vehicles which fly slower than NASA's F-18's, used for larger scale projects.
-(NASA Photo/Jim Ross) Dryden's mission support T-34C aircraft accompanies research flights for photography and video data collection, and also as safety chase.
-At Dryden, the T-34C is primarily used for chasing remotely piloted unmanned air vehicles which fly slower than NASA's F-18's mission support aircraft can fly.
+(NASA Photo/Jim Ross) Armstrong's mission support T-34C aircraft accompanies research flights for photography and video data collection, and also as safety chase.
+At Armstrong, the T-34C is primarily used for chasing remotely piloted unmanned air vehicles which fly slower than NASA's F-18's mission support aircraft can fly.
 It is also used for required pilot proficiency flying.

 In its role as a military trainer, the instructor pilot would ride in the back seat, while the student would be in the front seat.
 As a NASA mission support chase plane, the back seat would be occupied by a photographer or flight test engineer on research missions.